valeriansaliou/node-gitlab-logging/README.md

 ## Setup

-* Add `node-gitlab-logging` to your package.json dependencies.
+* Add `gitlab-logging` to your package.json dependencies.

 * Then, require and configure the module using the code below: